What are conjoined twins?

 The prognosis for conjoined twins depends on where the twins are connected.

-Conjoined twins are generally classified three ways:
+Conjoined twins are generally classified in three ways:

-• 75 percent are joined at the chest wall or upper abdomen (thoracopagus and omphalopagus)
+- 75 percent are joined at the chest wall or upper abdomen (thoracopagus and omphalopagus)

-• 23 percent are joined at the hips, legs or genitalia (pygopagus and ischiopagus)
+- 23 percent are joined at the hips, legs, or genitalia (pygopagus and ischiopagus)

-• 2 percent are joined at the head (craniopagus)
+- 2 percent are joined at the head (craniopagus)

 The common twin types include:

 Thoracopagus: the most common type of conjoined twin, which along with omphalopagus, represents about 75 percent of cases.
-The two babies lie face to face and share a common sternum, diaphragm and upper abdominal wall.
-In cases of conjoined hearts at ventricular (pumping chamber) level, there are no known survivors.
+The two babies lie face to face and share a common sternum, diaphragm, and upper abdominal wall.
+In cases of conjoined hearts at the ventricular (pumping chamber) level, there are no known survivors.

 Omphalopagus: the least-complicated connection, usually considered a subgroup of thoracopagus.
-The babies face one another and are joined at the anterior abdominal wall from xiphoid to umbilicus.
+The babies face one another and are joined at the anterior abdominal wall from the xiphoid to the umbilicus.
 The peritoneal cavity of one tends to be joined with the other, but upper intestinal tracts are usually separate.
-In the majority of cases, a bridge of liver connects the infants.
+In the majority of cases, a bridge of the liver connects the infants.

 Pygopagus: represents about 20 percent of cases, joined at the buttocks and perineum, facing away from each other.
 A significant length of the sacrum may be fused, and as a result, the twins often share the sacral spinal canal.
 A single lower rectum and anus is common, and often the lower genital tract and external genitalia are fused.